arjunyuvaraj/iThings/pages/English.md

 title:: English

 - # Welcome
-  Welcome to my hub for Science.
-This page includes EVERYTHING that is linked as science.
-All three sciences are included here: Biology, Chemistry, and Physics.
-Under each category are the names of various courses and under THAT you can find different lessons.
-Hope this helps!
+  Welcome to my hub for English.
+This encompasses a WIDE variety of topics mainly covering Writing and Reading.
+However, it also includes allof my book reviews starting form the date of writing this! [[May 28th, 2025]]!
+Also, this may include notes from future classes!
+-